EvoMapViz/EvoMapJS/docs/data_details/arrows.md

   ```

-For a full example of the data format, see `src/data/arrows_TEMPLATE_DO_NOT_ERASE.json` in this repository.
+For a full example of the data format, see [url https://github.com/EvoMapViz/EvoMapJS/blob/main/src/data/arrows_TEMPLATE_DO_NOT_ERASE.json](https://github.com/EvoMapViz/EvoMapJS/blob/main/src/data/arrows_TEMPLATE_DO_NOT_ERASE.json) in this repository.
   - This is reference template that should *not* be erased.
   You should copy it, rename it to `arrows.json`, and experiment editing the latter with your own data (you can always revert to the template if you break the data format and want a fresh start).